rishal-hurbans/The-REST-Architectural-Style/article.md

 The REST architectural style was documented by Roy Fielding in his dissertation in the year 2000 in an effort to provide a documented architecture that could be used to guide the development and design of the modern web.
 The first part of this paper characterised a large number of existing arcitectural constraints of which the ones covered above are only a subset.

 In the second part of the paper REST is defined by composing a number of these architectural constraints into a cohesive whole.
 The patterns used are:
-1. *Client Server:* This constraint provides separation of concerns, improves scalability and improves the portability of the interface.
+ 1. **Client Server:** This constraint provides separation of concerns, improves scalability and improves the portability of the interface.
-2. *Stateless:* This constraint requires that each request contains sufficient state for the server to understand what to do... this provides visibility, readability and scalability.
+ 2. **Stateless:** This constraint requires that each request contains sufficient state for the server to understand what to do... this provides visibility, readability and scalability.
-3. *Cacheable:* This constraint requires that all responses from the service to its clients are explicitly labelled as cacheable or non-cacheable so that intermediary servers or components can cache responses.
+ 3. **Cacheable:** This constraint requires that all responses from the service to its clients are explicitly labelled as cacheable or non-cacheable so that intermediary servers or components can cache responses.
 This improves efficiency, scalability and user-perceived performance.
-4. *Uniform Interface:* This constraint defines a simple standard for working with a REST service.
+ 4. **Uniform Interface:** This constraint defines a simple standard for working with a REST service.
 It includes identification of resources by URI, manipulation of resources through representation, self-descriptive message and HATEOAS.
-5. *Layered System:* This constraint requires that a client should not be able to tell if it is connected to the end server or to an intermediary.
+ 5. **Layered System:** This constraint requires that a client should not be able to tell if it is connected to the end server or to an intermediary.
 Layered systems cause a reduction in performance, but this should be counteracted by caching.
-6. *Code On Demand (optional):* This optional constraint allows client functionality to be extended by downloading and executing code from the server.
+ 6. **Code On Demand (optional):** This optional constraint allows client functionality to be extended by downloading and executing code from the server.

 ### Fundamental Concepts
 #### Resources
-A logical resource is any concept that can be address and referenced using a global identifier, for example a car, dog, etc. URIs are used as the global identifier when implementing REST over HTTP.
+A logical resource is any concept that can be addressed and referenced using a global identifier, for example a car, dog, etc. URIs are used as the global identifier when implementing REST over HTTP.

 #### Server
 A logicial server where resources are located, together with any corresponding data storage features.